Hey Kids (Start Here)

 “Will you sign my notebook?”
 Ghost of Grade School Past asks.

-He scrawls a respectable version of his signature across the front of her notebook, and then does it four more times, signing another notebook, a copy of The Demon Haunted World, a half-finished chemistry problem set, and then, finally, he drags his pen over the bottom of Cover Singer’s handwritten guitar tabs.
-His walk and door-manipulation have restored some of his dexterity and his final signature is fluid and looks almost like his own.
+He scrawls a respectable version of his signature across the front of her notebook, then does it four more times, signing another notebook, a copy of The Demon-Haunted World, a half-finished chemistry problem set, and, finally, he drags his pen over the bottom of Cover Singer’s handwritten guitar tabs.
+His walk and door-manipulation have restored some of his dexterity.
+His final signature is fluid and looks almost like his own.

 “This is so sick,” Aspiring Chemist says, examining her problem set.